 - 10% savings on on-demand brewery-packaged cases

-About the 99 Bottles Club Shirt.
-One new LIMITED EDITION shirt print run each year.
+99 Bottles ran a new LIMITED EDITION shirt print run each year, spring 2007 through summer 2014.
 Previous shirts are no longer printed.
-Available only for a short time, so if you’re wait-listing your card redemption for a shirt, come in RIGHT AWAY when notified via email as the 99 Bottles club shirts GO FAST!
+Available only for a short time, and club shirts always go fast!

 99 Bottles t-shirt history: v.1 was available for purchase and to club members; v.2 – v.8 exclusively for club members only.